 Does filing bankruptcy discharge federal IRS tax debts?
 Yes, some federal IRS tax debts can be discharged in a personal bankruptcy.
 Bankruptcy Code Section 523 provides exceptions to the general discharge order entered pursuant to Section 727 (Chapter 7) or Section 1328 (Chapter 13).
 Section 523(a)(1) does not discharge a taxpayer from income tax debt if the taxpayer violates any of the following 6-part test:

-- Taxpayer filed a fraudulent tax return;
+- Filed a fraudulent tax return;

-- Taxpayer failed to file a tax return;
+- Failed to file a tax return;

+Tax debt and tax resolutions can be complex.
+Therefore, you need a tax lawyer on your side.
 Chicago tax lawyer and CPA Brian J. Thompson offers tax debt relief via installment agreements and offers-in-compromise.
 Brian@BrianThompsonLaw.com or 773-307-0181.